 This is the closest thing I have to X-files.
 We can call them the C-Files for copyright concerns.
 To stay vegan I made bread and sugar cookies outside in the fresh snow on Christmas.

 No confirmation of bone-char sugar or source for Twizzler candies.
 A different representative says Nibs (5oz) and the Pull-N-Peel (Cherry 15.4oz) are Vegan and ‘some Twizzler varieties’.
 Of course they are not at the moment vegan verified, but it is being passed on.
+There is a costlier sugar-free option.
 Also, an increasingly important thing to me is the NON GMO project label.
 Genetic modifications seems wrong and I’m reading now it is against veganism.
 Just because you see this NON GMO doesn’t mean it’s vegan however.
 Not every food is verified with labels, so many consumers are gambling with their assumptions.